SEC Charges Two Florida Men, Florida Company in Penny Stock Fraud Allegedly Targeted at Senior Investors

-Beginning in 2013, the SEC charges that the defendants began employing aggressive sales tactics to pump up the share price of FCHS.
+Beginning in 2013, the SEC charges that the defendants began employing experienced sales tactics to pump up the share price of FCHS.
 Typically, this involved using a New York-based boiler room to make cold calls to elderly and unsophisticated investors.
 In promoting the company to unsuspecting investors, the men made material misrepresentations.

-Eventually, through the aggressive and fraudulent sales tactics, the share price of FCHS increased.
+Eventually, through the experienced and fraudulent sales tactics, the share price of FCHS increased.
 The SEC believes that they were able to get the First Choice Healthcare Solutions share price up from $1.00 to $3.40.
 When they eventually dumped all of their shares, the men were able to walk away from the company with $3 million in ill-gotten profits while investors were stuck with serious losses.

 The SEC is seeking all sanctions that would be appropriate in this case.
 Among other things, this includes a permanent injunction, the disgorgement of all ill-gotten profits, additional civil penalties, and a permanent bar from penny stock offerings.

 Contact Our Miami, FL Securities Fraud Lawyers Today